connectomicslab/connectomemapper3/paper/paper.md

   of each modality (sMRI, dMRI, rfMRI).
 Each pipeline is represented by a Nipype workflow that takes a BIDS formatted dataset as input, and runs a number of sub-workflows (stages).
-Each stage implements one or multiple tasks, where each task can interface with either a specific tool including FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (\autoref{fig:cmp3-diagram}).
+Each stage can consist of one or multiple tasks, where each task can either interface with a specific tool of FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or be fully implemented by CMP3 (\autoref{fig:cmp3-diagram}).
 We refer to the [main documentation](https://connectome-mapper-3.readthedocs.io/en/latest/bidsappmanager.html#anatomical-pipeline-stages) for more details about the different processing steps and parameters involved in each pipeline.
+At the time EEG is being fully integrated in the workflow and in the GUI, CMP3 already provides a pipeline and a collection of interfaces dedicated for this modality, that can allow anyone to map the connectivity at the source level derived from EEG in the CMP3 framework, as demonstrated by a tutorial notebook in the documentation.

 To guarantee consistent processing in large neuroimaging cohorts, pipeline and stage parameters can be set by creating and loading pipeline